How to Set Up a Simple Recording Studio (In Your Home)

-Your recording studio must not only make studio recording easy for you, it must also be good enough to impress your clients as well.
+If you plan to set up a recording studio at home, this article will tell you what to consider when planning or making your choice.
+You also need to consider the fact that the room must not only make recording easy for you, it must also be good enough to impress your clients as well.

-A room for a recording studio set up with these minimum sizes will reduce light spills from the walls and ceilings, and ensure that your talent has the 'freedom to move'.
+A room set up with these minimum sizes will reduce light spills from the walls and ceilings, and ensure that your talent has the 'freedom to move'.

 Though the height of suspended ceilings may pose a problem, they do have their advantages.

 - A suspended ceiling makes it easy to hide or install electrical cabling